Prit2341/Traffic-Management-Using-AI/README.md

 The following video shows how the AI willl coordinate the signals so that the vehicles will not have to stop at every signal if they want to travel on the same straight route.

 https://user-images.githubusercontent.com/83399207/166124009-7ae31ef1-dd3f-4070-b77b-f8539402f355.mp4

+### Conclusion
+- Using the dynamic model we can effectively reduce the waiting time of the vehicles.
+- Using the AI model adds an additional functionality to reduce the waiting time of vehicles at their next crossing.
+- Both of these can be implemented using edge computing at the traffic signal itself.
+- It can be implemented with effectively with very little cost.